Sepet

-Sepet is a 2005 Malaysian teen romantic comedy-drama film set in Ipoh, Malaysia.
-Directed by Yasmin Ahmad, it tells a tale of a love that blooms between a Chinese boy and a Malay girl.
+Sepet (English: Slit Eyes) is a 2005 Malaysian Malay-language teen romantic comedy-drama film set in Ipoh, Malaysia.
+Directed by Yasmin Ahmad, it tells of a love that blooms between a Chinese boy and a Malay girl.
 Sepet is a Malay word which, in this context, refers to the 'slit eyes' of the Chinese.

 Plot

-A 19-year-old Ah Loong (who also called himself "Jason") is in charge of a stall selling unlicensed VCDs.
-Contrary to the stereotype of his social standing, Ah Loong is an incurable romantic with an unlikely hobby: He loves to read and write poetry.
-Quite content with being the Romeo of the slums, Ah Loong's life takes a sudden turn one day when a Malay schoolgirl, Orked, arrives at his stall while looking for films starring her favourite actor Takeshi Kaneshiro.
-Love blossoms between Orked and Ah Loong, although there are social and racial pressures that stand in their way.
+19-year-old Ah Loong (who also called himself "Jason") is in charge of a market stall selling pirated VCDs, but is an incurable romantic with an unlikely hobby: he loves to read and write poetry.
+One day, his life takes a sudden turn one day when a Malay schoolgirl, Orked, comes to his stall looking for films starring her favourite actor, Takeshi Kaneshiro.
+Jason and Orked start a romantic relationship, although social and racial pressures stand in their way.

-In the end, Ah Loong is involved in a motor vehicle accident while Orked is going to England to pursue her studies.
-It is not clear if he lived or died until the sequel, Gubra which shows that Jason died.
-After the credits finish rolling however, Orked is shown wearing a wedding ring sleeping beside Jason, who also has a wedding ring.
-In Mukhsin, Jason and the adult Orked are shown to be living together.
-However, the adult Orked is not called by her name in this scene as the young Orked is.
+Jason is involved in a road accident while Orked is going to England to pursue her studies.
+In a post credits scene, Orked is shown sleeping beside Jason, both wearing a wedding ring.